 In addition, the island is increasingly on the radar of digital finance companies and could be picking up more investment in this space.
 In 2018, CySEC established an innovation hub to address and explore the rise of fintech and regtech developments.
 The Hub is a place where both supervised and non-supervised entities in new industries have ongoing access to the authority to better understand and implement their regulatory requirements.
 With increasing demand from start-up fintech companies, hedge funds and other financial services players, Cyprus is also making a name for itself in the cryptocurrency and blockchain arena.
 With a surge in the number of pioneering blockchain and crypto start-ups and a government supporting digital currency and infrastructure, the talent in this sector is positioning Cyprus as an ideal location for new initiatives in structuring crypto and tech-focused investment funds.

-However, the current volatile economic situation could delay the sector’s growth.
+Despite these ambitious targets, the current volatile economic situation could delay the sector’s growth.
 Globally, investors pulled billions from the industry, and fund managers had to address the consequences arising from a decline in liquidity.
-Nevertheless, many in Cyprus are confident that the sector can come through this rough time and that there will be new fund formations in the third and fourth quarter of 2020.
-It’s likely that the fund industry will rebound more quickly than other industries as the recent market turbulences and the disruption in world trade have also created new investment opportunities, in particular for strategies that thrive in uncertain times.
+However, industry experts in Cyprus are confident that the sector can come through this rough period and it is likely that the fund industry will rebound faster than other industries as the recent market turbulences have also created new investment opportunities, in particular for strategies that thrive in uncertain times.

 The hurdles for launching a fund are, however, higher today than they were in the past.
 Compliance, regulations and greater demand for transparency have increased the cost of running a fund.
-Amid the radically changed investment climate, Cyprus with its solid legislative framework, relatively low operating cost, EU passporting capability, professional service providers and efficient tax regime has all it takes to remain a relevant and attractive investment funds jurisdiction.
+Amid the radically changed investment climate, Cyprus with its solid legislative framework, relatively low operating cost, EU passporting capability, professional service providers and efficient tax regime has all it takes to remain a relevant and attractive investment funds domicile with substantial growth potential.

 For more information, contact the Cyprus Investment Funds Association (CIFA)